ardiansyah92/katalon_automation_web/README.md

     Open your Katalon Studio

-  Step 3 Open your emulator

-    emulator -avd <name emulator>

-  Step 4 Run this code in katalon studio
+  Step 3 Run this code in katalon studio

     Click button RUN in katalon